jbmohler/sequence-blog/posts/bernoulli-triangle.md

 1\hspace{.2in}6\hspace{.2in}15\hspace{.2in}20\hspace{.2in}15\hspace{.2in}6\hspace{.2in}1
 $$

+Each member of the triangle is computed as the sum of the two above to the left and the right.
+The triangle is symmetric left to right.

 ## Many Sequences

 There are a host of sequences in this triangle.
 The 3rd diagonal row (down to